margamtarun/SOC-Analyst-Hands-On-Investigations/01-Deceptive-Mail-Investigation/README.md

 The URL and associated file were analyzed using security analysis platforms.

-The analysis determined that the referenced attachment was malicious.
+The analysis determined that the referenced file was malicious.

 This confirmed that the email was not simply suspicious or unsolicited;
 it contained malicious content.